Regularizing effect of the natural growth term in quasilinear problems with sign-changing nonlinearities: Introduction

 For the $p$-Laplacian, these results have been suitably extended.
 Two different proofs of the sufficiency and necessity of~\eqref{eq:area_cond} for the existence of solutions to~\eqref{eq:PbSemi} with maximum in $[\alpha,\beta]$ can be found in~\cite{Guo1} and~\cite{Ng-Sch}.
 Beyond existence, some qualitative properties of these solutions have also been studied, mainly in the case $p=2$.
 Regarding the behaviour of the solutions as $\lambda$ goes to infinity, we refer the reader to~\cite{Barrios, GuoWebb, Dan-Wei, Jang} when $f$ is regular (say $C^1$), and to~\cite{Guo2, Guo3} when $f$ is not differentiable at $\alpha$ or $\beta$.
 The specific structure of the solution set of~\eqref{eq:PbCV} is investigated in~\cite{Senos, Wei}.

-In recent years, these kind of Dirichlet problems in bounded domains with sign-changing nonlinearities have been widely studied for other operators.
-Among the operators considered are the $p(x)$-Laplacian (\cite{Ho-Kim}), the $\phi$-Laplacian (\cite{Correa}), the 1-Laplacian (\cite{1-Lap}), the fractional Laplacian (\cite{Car-Fi}), a Kirchhoff operator (\cite{Arc-Car-MaAp}) and a Schr\"o\-din\-ger-type operator (\cite{Schrod-1}).
+In recent years, this kind of Dirichlet problem in bounded domains with sign-changing nonlinearities has been widely studied for other operators.
+Among the operators considered are the $p(x)$-Laplacian (\cite{Ho-Kim}), the $\phi$-Laplacian (\cite{Correa}), the 1-Laplacian (\cite{1-Lap}), the fractional Laplacian (\cite{Car-Fi}), a Kirchhoff operator (\cite{Arc-Car-MaAp}) and a Schr\"o\-din\-ger-type operator (\cite{dS-Sil}).
 In all these works, condition~\eqref{eq:area_cond_semi} is assumed to establish the existence of nonnegative solutions with maximum in $[\alpha,\beta]$; however, the necessity of~\eqref{eq:area_cond_semi} has been less explored.
 We point out that the situation changes under Robin boundary conditions; in that case, no area condition is required, as shown in~\cite{Robin}.

 An original contribution of the present work is the derivation of an area condition for problems of the form~\eqref{eq:PbCV}, extending the classical condition~\eqref{eq:area_cond_semi}.
 The condition for problem~\eqref{eq:PbCV} reflects an interaction between the nonlinearities $f$ and $g$ that has not been previously characterized which, when $g\not\equiv 0$, completely differs from~\eqref{eq:area_cond_semi}.
 This highlights new structural properties in Dirichlet problems involving nonlinearities with multiple zeros.
 Concretely, we prove that the area condition for~\eqref{eq:PbCV} is